-Policy HO6: Tourist accommodation
+Policy HO5: Tourist Accommodation

-Proposals for new tourist accommodation that supports the local economy will generally be permitted in accordance with the following criteria:
+Proposals for new tourist accommodation located outside of the Broads Authority Executive Area will generally be permitted in accordance with the following criteria:

-- Proposals for new built permanent or semi-permanent tourist and holiday accommodation will be required, unless specific justification is provided, to locate within the settlement boundary or on sites that are well related to the village, and at a scale appropriate to the village; - Outside of the settlement boundary, proposals for the conversion of existing buildings, including farm buildings, for tourist accommodation will be supported provided they demonstrate a creative use of the existing structures.
+- Proposals for new built permanent or semi-permanent tourist and holiday accommodation will be required, unless specific justification is provided, to locate within the development limits or on sites that are well related to the village, and at a scale appropriate to the village; - Outside of the development limits, proposals for the conversion of existing buildings, including farm buildings, for tourist accommodation will be supported provided they demonstrate a creative use of the existing structures; - It will be for short stay occupation on a rented basis for a substantial period of the year, not occupied on a continuous basis by the same people, and not used as a second home or for the main residence of the occupiers.

-Any tourist accommodation must be of similar quality to residential dwellings and adhere to Policy HO4.
+Any tourist accommodation must be of similar quality to residential dwellings and adhere to Policy HO3.